 World Languages in Upper School 4

-Our students take one World Language class each year in Upper School, and may choose from either French, Latin, or Spanish to take throughout their four years, starting with the fundamentals and building upon that each year:
+Our students take one World Language class each year in Upper School, and may choose from either Mandarin, Latin, or Spanish to take throughout their four years, starting with the fundamentals and building upon that each year:

 Latin IV students complete their formal introduction to Latin grammatical structures, reviewing and consolidating their knowledge of subjunctive verb forms and the clauses in which they are used.
 Expressions of purpose, including supines and gerundives, are also addressed.
 Students read about and discuss various aspects of upper-class Roman life such as philosophical inquiry, letter-writing, marriage, and imperial intrigue.
 After reading Stages 31-40 of the Cambridge Latin Course, the class chooses reading material from a variety of ancient and more modern literary sources.
 Composition projects include a letter to a friend, illustrated story summaries, and a children’s book intended to teach a topic from Greco-Roman mythology or history.
 In the spring semester, students design a campaign poster for the “Roman Emperors Hall of Fame” during our history unit (conducted in English).
 Each semester, students use online and print resources to complete a research project on a Greco-Roman cultural topic of their choice.

 - Use a glossary or dictionary and the dictionary entry for a Latin word to establish meaning of and derive morphological information about unfamiliar Latin words.

 - Read aloud unseen Latin passages with accurate pronunciation.

 - Accurately identify the tense of Latin verbs in both indicative and subjunctive moods.